What is liver cancer?

 - It makes bile that goes into the intestine to help absorb nutrients.

-- It filters out and breaks down toxic wastes in the blood, which are then removed from the body.
+- It breaks down toxic wastes in the blood, which are then removed from the body.

 Because the liver is made up of different types of cells, many types of tumors can form in the liver.
 Some of these are cancer and some are not.
-Tumors that are cancer are called malignant.
-The medical word for tumors that are not cancer is benign.
-These tumors have different causes and are treated different ways.
 The outlook for your health or your recovery (prognosis) depends on what type of tumor you have.

 Hepatocellular carcinoma (HCC)

 This is the most common form of liver cancer in adults.
 It begins in the hepatocytes, the main type of liver cell.
 About 4 out of 5 cancers that start in the liver are this type.
-HCC can have different growth patterns.
+In this document the term liver cancer means hepatocellular carcinoma.

 Bile duct cancer (cholangiocarcinoma)

 Bile duct cancers account for 1 or 2 out of every 10 cases of liver cancer.
-These cancers start in the small tubes (called bile ducts) that carry bile to the gallbladder.
-They are often treated the same way as HCC.
+These cancers can start in the small tubes (called bile ducts) that carry the bile that is made in the liver to the gallbladder or from the gallbladder to the intestines.
 For more information on this type of cancer, please see our document Bile Duct (Cholangiocarcinoma) Cancer.

-To learn more about cancer that has spread to the liver, please see Advanced Cancer, as well as the document on the specific place where the cancer started.
+To learn more about cancer that has spread to the liver, please see Advanced Cancer, as well as the document about the specific type of the primary cancer.

-The rest of the information here refers only to hepatocellular cancer (HCC).
+The rest of the information in this document refers only to hepatocellular carcinoma (HCC).